finos/FDC3-Sail/README.md

 _NOTE:_ Commits and pull requests to FINOS repositories will only be accepted from those contributors with an active, executed Individual Contributor License Agreement (ICLA) with FINOS OR who are covered under an existing and active Corporate Contribution License Agreement (CCLA) executed with FINOS.
 Commits from individuals not covered under an ICLA or CCLA will be flagged and blocked by the FINOS Clabot tool (or [EasyCLA](https://github.com/finos/community/blob/master/governance/Software-Projects/EasyCLA.md)).
 Please note that some CCLAs require individuals/employees to be explicitly named on the CCLA.

 _Need an ICLA?
 Unsure if you are covered under an existing CCLA?
 Email [help@finos.org](mailto:help@finos.org)_

+### Design Decisions

+1. We should support multiple app directories.
+2. Each user channel will be a HTML tab within the main browser tab.
+3. User can name and colour the user channels, and move apps between them.
+4. This is the ONLY way to control the user channel (unless the app loads outside of the main browser tab)
+5. Message passing will happen server-side as opposed to client side as in the demo.
+6. React will be used.
+7. User state will be held in a cookie, so there's no session persistence.

 ## License